A Survey on Causal Discovery: Theory and Practice: Causal Discovery

-\paragraph{Hidden Compact Representation (HCR)} Causal discovery methods for discrete and mixed variables have gained renovated interested in the last few years \cite{andrews2019learning, tsagris2018constraint}.
+Causal discovery methods for discrete and mixed variables have gained renovated interested in the last few years \cite{andrews2019learning, tsagris2018constraint}.
 Although additive noise models have been widely used in the context of continuous variables, it is difficult to justify their application with categorical data, where the addition operator between the levels of variables is not well defined.

 For this reason, authors in \cite{cai2018causal} developed a new low-dimensional embedding for discrete variables, allowing a (hidden) compact representation (HCR) of the discrete states of such variables.
 The method follows a two-stage procedure: at first, a discrete variable is deterministically mapped into a low-cardinality representation (e.g. binary), which acts as a proxy for the information contained in the original variable; then, a set of samples are drawn for the new proxy variable using a probabilistic mapping.
 The overall complexity of the model in controlled using the BIC score, balancing between total fitness and size of parameters.